JoinMarket-Org/joinmarket-clientserver/docs/TESTING.md

 This is a rough sketch, some more background is found in [JM wiki](https://github.com/Joinmarket-Org/joinmarket/wiki/Testing)

-Make sure to have bitcoind installed.
-Also need miniircd installed to the root dir:
+Make sure to have [bitcoind](https://bitcoin.org/en/full-node) installed.
+Also need miniircd installed to the root (i.e. in your `joinmarket-clientserver` directory):

+    cd ~/joinmarket-clientserver
     git clone https://github.com/Joinmarket-Org/miniircd

 Install the test requirements (still in your virtualenv as mentioned above):

     pip install -r requirements-dev.txt

-Curl is also needed:

-    sudo apt-get install curl

 Running the test suite should be done like:

-    python -m py.test --cov=jmclient --cov=jmbitcoin --cov=jmbase --cov=jmdaemon --cov-report html --btcroot=/path/to/bitcoin/bin/ --btcpwd=123456abcdef --btcconf=/path/to/bitcoin.conf --nirc=2
+    python -m py.test --cov=jmclient --cov=jmbitcoin --cov=jmbase --cov=jmdaemon --cov-report html --btcpwd=123456abcdef --nirc=2

-(you'll first want to copy bitcoin.conf in the test/ directory to a place you choose, and copy the regtest_joinmarket.cfg file from the test/ directory to the root directory, both files will need minor edits for your btc configuration).
+(you'll first want to copy the regtest_joinmarket.cfg file from the test/ directory to the root directory, this file will need minor edits for your btc configuration).

 ### Running tests of sendpayment and tumbler (including with malicious makers)